Spirit of Knoxville

-The Spirit of Knoxville is a high-altitude balloon project run by amateur scientists and University of Tennessee students, with the ultimate goal of successfully sending an unmanned balloon across the Atlantic Ocean.
-The project is named for Charles Lindbergh's record-breaking Spirit of St. Louis aircraft.
+The Spirit of Knoxville was a high-altitude balloon project run by amateur scientists and University of Tennessee students, with the ultimate goal of successfully sending an unmanned balloon with radio telemetry across the Atlantic Ocean.
+The project name was inspired by Charles Lindbergh's record-breaking Spirit of St. Louis aircraft.

-As of November 2008, five flights have been made, of which three were intended to cross the Atlantic, a goal which has yet to be achieved.
+As of November 2008, five flights were made, of which three were intended to cross the Atlantic, a goal later achieved in 2011 by the California Near Space Project.

 History

-The project began in 2005, under the direction of students from the University of Tennessee Amateur Radio Club, with a series of technology demonstrator flights dubbed the "Icarus" series.
+The project began in 2005, under the direction of students from the Amateur Radio Club at The University of Tennessee, with a series of technology demonstrator flights dubbed the "Icarus" series.
 These flights tested small zero-pressure balloon designs, ballast dumping mechanisms and material, custom radio circuitry, the Distributed Tracking and Relay volunteer listening network, and command uplinking.